 - Event marketing, material creation and design

-Check out our video from UofT Talks 2019!
+Check out our panel discussions from UofT Talks 2021:

 "The future, not just of science but of our world, is collaborative!
 And that intermingling of perspectives and opportunity for open dialogue about how we will be able to navigate the big issues that will continue to face our population moving forward were what made me really excited about helping to organize U of T Talks every year since its inception.
 Being a part of this process has been one of the highlights of my year since the second year of my PhD in the IMS, and I love that we're keeping it going and continuing to bring these collaborative conversations to such wide audiences every year.
 Its longevity and the continuing interest from U of T networks and the community broadly are a great reflection on the forward-thinking efforts of our wonderful team, and the incredible insights of the amazing guest experts that we are privileged to have on our stage at each event!”